All Episodes

 He had no business going there.

-He was only got one percent support.
+He was only got 1% support.

-Was he supposed to write it off.
+Was he supposed to write it off?

-The Hillary campaign, that's all it would take.
+That's all it would take.

 They're in a double wad at CNN.